guidohu/booksys/README.md

 # Wake and Surf Booksys

-A booking and management tool for small boat communities to schedule boat usage and simplify maintenance as well as accounting.
+A booking and management tool small boat communities to schedule boat usage and simplify maintenance as well as accounting.

 ![dashboard view](https://raw.githubusercontent.com/guidohu/booksys/master/img/dashboard.png)

+It comes with the following features:
+- **Boat Management** Track engine hours, fuel consumption and maintenance logs.
+- **Session Management** Create sessions, invite users to sessions, track time behind the boat and much more.
+- **Multi User Support** with different roles such as Administrators, Members, Guests and flexible pricing models for different users.
+- **Accounting** to track the finances of the boat community.

 ## Installation

 ### Prerequisites
 It is strongly recommended to run the application behind a simple reverse proxy (nginx, apache, ...) to enforce https.

+To have a simple deployment scenario it is suggested to run the application in a docker container as described below.

 ### Setup
-To run it on your machine, follow these steps:
+To run it on your local machine, follow these steps:

 ```
 # build the application itself